MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/certutil.md

 To display the StatusCode column for all entries: -out StatusCode

-To display all columns for the last entry: -restrict "RequestId==$"
+To display all columns for the last entry: -restrict RequestId==$

-To display RequestId and Disposition for three requests: -restrict "RequestId>=37,RequestId\<40" -out "RequestId,Disposition"
+To display RequestId and Disposition for three requests: -restrict RequestId>=37,RequestId\<40 -out RequestId,Disposition

-To display Row Ids and CRL Numbers for all Base CRLs: -restrict "CRLMinBase=0" -out "CRLRowId,CRLNumber" CRL
+To display Row Ids and CRL Numbers for all Base CRLs: -restrict CRLMinBase=0 -out CRLRowId,CRLNumber CRL

-To display Base CRL Number 3: -v -restrict "CRLMinBase=0,CRLNumber=3" -out "CRLRawCRL" CRL
+To display Base CRL Number 3: -v -restrict CRLMinBase=0,CRLNumber=3 -out CRLRawCRL CRL

 To display the entire CRL table: CRL

-Use "Date[+|-dd:hh]" for date restrictions
+Use Date[+|-dd:hh] for date restrictions

-Use "now+dd:hh" for a date relative to the current time
+Use now+dd:hh for a date relative to the current time

 [-silent] [-split] [-config Machine\CAName] [-restrict RestrictionList] [-out ColumnList]